Kirsty Ward A/W 2011 by YesGo Illustration.

 Kirsty Ward A/W 2011 by Charlotte Hoyle.

-Unfortunately I was late to arrive and had to make do with an abysmal spot at the back, hence my far from fabulous photography.
+Unfortunately I was late to arrive and had to make do with an abysmal spot at the back, medicine hence my far from fabulous photography.
 The perils of an action packed opening day to LFW.
 I do apologise.

 Kirsty Ward A/W 2011 by June Chanpoomidole.